 PW [00:23:55] It was actually not.
-It was in social, Sociology, but it was Medical Sociology.
-So it was a university, it was the University of Surrey, which is, which is funny when you think of it, because it was in a place called Guildford.
-Anyway, they had wanted to have a cohort of people who were either nurses or social workers, etc. And so it was a very interest, aside from the Stats, which I had to, Oh!, the statistics almost killed me.
-But because you had to do research methodology, then you had to learn everything about research.
-But it was very interesting because the whole focus was on health, health care, really and health care systems.
-So it was very interesting, except that I did, I was a little bit overambitious and I started at the programme, which were classes all day long, was like a 12 hour day every Friday, when my son was three weeks old.
-So.
-So it was, I survived.
+It was in sociology, but it was medical sociology.
+It was a university, the University of Surrey, which is funny when you think of it, because it was in a place called Guildford.
+Anyway, they had wanted to have a cohort of people who were either nurses or social workers etcetera.
+It was a very interest- aside from the stats which I had to- Oh!, the statistics almost killed me because you had to do research methodology, then you had to learn everything about research.
+But it was very interesting because the whole focus was on health care really and health care systems.
+So it was very interesting, except that I was a little bit overambitious and I started in the program which were classes all day long, was like a 12-hour day every Friday, when my son was three weeks old.
+I survived.
 We all survived.
-And, but at that point, I had to then think, okay, I need to start earning a living again.
-And I had done some interesting things in Hackney.
-I was hired on a research project to interview over 85 year olds in the borough, which was so interesting.
-And again, it was, it wasn't oral history.
-It was basically to find out about what the needs of the older, over 85 year olds in the borough were.
-But it might as well have been oral history, labour history, because, of course, we got chatting, and it was, it was a very interesting thing.
-And then I applied for a job at, it was called the Women's Reproductive Rights Information Centre, and I was hired there.
-And this was very interesting because in terms of the labour movement, when we arrived in London in 1984, it was right in the middle.
-Well, yeah, I guess it was the middle of the Miners' strike.
+At that point, I had to then think, "Okay, I need to start earning a living again."
+I had done some interesting things in Hackney.
+I was hired on a research project to interview over-85-year olds in the borough, which was so interesting.
+It wasn't oral history.
+It was basically to find out about what the needs of the older, over-85-year olds in the borough were.
+But it might as well have been oral history, labour history, because, of course we got chatting, and it was a very interesting thing.
+Then I applied for a job at, it was called the Women's Reproductive Rights Information Centre, and I was hired there.
+This was very interesting because in terms of the labour movement, when we arrived in London in 1984, it was right in the middle-well yeah.
+I guess it was the middle of the Miners' strike.
 So we went on huge marches in London and these are like hundreds of thousands of people.
 So, the trade union movement, it was an interesting time because the history was fantastic there.
-The, the strength had been unbelievable.
-And then Margaret Thatcher hit and she just decimated so much of the of the labour movement.
+The strength had been unbelievable, and then Margaret Thatcher hit and she just decimated so much of the of the labour movement.
 It was certainly the Miners'.
-It was, so it was a strange time.
+It was a strange time.